0x0ade/TerrariaHooks/README.md

 	- The files redistributed in this repo are stripped.
 	- The files in that directory will be stripped automatically on each run.
 - Build the solution.
-- Run `./TerrariaHookGen/bin/Debug/TerrariaHookGen.exe _input extras.txt .`
+- Run `./TerrariaHookGen/bin/Debug/TerrariaHookGen.exe _input .`
 - In the Terraria directory, run `./tModLoaderServer.exe -build 'path/to/TerrariaHooks' -eac`

 This repository overcomplicates the entire procedure.
 It boils down to: